You can collect material from a web page using NCapture and then import it into NVivo.

 If you enter a node that does not exist in your project—or incorrectly type the name of a node—a new node will be created during import.
 If you want to code to an existing node in your project (for example, a child node in a hierarchy), you can enter the hierarchical node name—for example, economy\tourism.

 e Click Capture.
 The captured content is saved as an NCapture file which you can import into your NVivo project.
-Refer to Import web pages in the NVivo Help for more information.
+For more information on importing web pages, refer to one of the following:

 When you capture a Web Page as PDF